Geezer, Ozzy, Ton, Bill

 Tony Iommi Brockum Trading Card

 Another of Black Sabbath's forgotten discs.
-This album features consumate drummer Cozy Powell of Rainbow fame as well as vocalist Tony Martin.
-The songs are actually not bad at all; most retaining a heavy, doomy, yet melodic hook.
+This album features consummate drummer Cozy Powell of Rainbow fame as well as vocalist Tony Martin.
+Cozy shares production duties with Tony.
+The songs are very good; most retaining a heavy, doomy, yet melodic hook.
 Songs like "When Death Calls" are actually some of the better Tony Martin-era material, if not some of the best Tony Iommi has ever written.
-The whole disc has a haunting, heavy gothic feel.
-Iommi has written some fabulous riffs for this disc, and as with most of these newer Sabbath discs, with repeated listens I am sure they could become classics.
-Unfortunately Tony did not put as much thought into the lyrics as they come off as rather cliche and silly.
-The devil this and the devil that, blah, blah, blah.
-This disc is out of print, but is still in circulation and pretty easy to find.
-My copy was given to me by a friend.
-(Thanks James.)
+Iommi has written some fabulous riffs for this disc, and as with most of these "newer" Sabbath discs should be thought of as classics over time.

 TYR Black Sabbath - TYR (I.R.S.)
 1990